vesalink/shopify-theme-publisher-app/README.md

  2. Create ECR repository
  3. When Cluster is created, new EC2 instance / Load Balancer / Target group will be automatically created and assign to your Cluster.
 Go to EC2 Target group and copy its ARN, you will need it in command below
  4. Install AWS CLI
+ 5. Probably you want to change ecs-params.yml depends on which EC2 configuration you chose.

 ```sh
 aws ecr get-login --no-include-email --region your-region